 Extract mods to your new Mods folder (with each mod in its own subfolder) and then enable them from the ‘Additional Content’ menu in-game.
 Some mods may have extra steps, which I’ll describe in their individual entries.

 If you want to make changes to Civ 6’s files yourself, the simplest way is to make direct changes to the files in Civilization 6’s install directory (after backing up the originals, of course).
 First, find Civ 6’s install folder.
-You can do this by right-clicking on the game in your Steam library, and selecting Properties > Local Files > Browse Local Files.
+If you don't know where it is, you can right-click on the game in your Steam library and select Properties > Local Files > Browse Local Files.
 The default install location is Program Files (x86)\Steam\steamapps\common\Sid Meier’s Civilization 6.
 Identify the file you want to mess with, save a copy, and go for it—just don’t forget what you’ve changed.

 Yet Not Another Map Pack

 is another map pack from well-known modder and bundler Gedemon.
-YNAMP for Civilization 6 is in early alpha, but it works and includes Earth-shaped maps with the correct start locations for each culture.
+YNAMP for Civilization 6 includes Earth-shaped maps with the correct start locations for each culture.
 If you’re tired of playing a landlocked Norway, this is your chance to create a proper Viking empire.
 The pack also adds new, bigger map sizes (one of which is so big it might take five or so minutes to load).

 You can either subscribe to YNAMP on Steam Workshop, or .
 If you download it manually, extract the folder to \Documents\My Games\Sid Meier's Civilization VI\Mods and then enable it in the ‘Additional Content’ menu.
 When starting a game, you’ll have new map types and size options available.
 Head to for more information on how to use YNAMP, as well as known bugs and issues.